-Ecstasy use was only indicated as a primary substance in the KwaZulu Natal and Gauteng region at <1% (Table 2).
-Rates for ecstasy as primary or secondary substance of use were also very low (<1%) across sites, except for the GT region (1%) (Table 6).
-Ecstasy was indicated as a secondary substance of use only in EC (1%), GT (<1%), KZN (1%) and WC (1%).
+Ecstasy use was only indicated as a primary substance in the WC, NR and KZN regions at <1% (Table 2).
+Rates for ecstasy as primary or secondary substance of use were also very low (<1% to 1%) across sites.
+(Table 6).
+Ecstasy was indicated as a secondary substance of use in WC and KZN (1% respectively), and NR (<1%) only.

-The proportion of individuals reporting MA ('TIK') as their primary substance of use was highest in the WC (31%), followed by GT (24%) and the EC (23%).
-Admissions for treatment of MA use was lowest in KZN at 3% (Table 2).
+The proportion of individuals reporting MA ('TIK') as their primary substance of use was highest in the WC (34%), followed by GT (24%) and the EC (12%).
+Admissions for treatment of MA use was lowest in KZN at 2% (Table 2).

-The national average age of individuals reporting MA as their primary drug of use was 29 years.
-Average age ranged between 26 (EC and NR) and 34 years (WC) (Table 4).
-Nationally, males (83%) represented the group with the highest rates for MA admissions compared to
+The national average age of individuals reporting MA as their primary drug of use was 31 years.
+Average age ranged between 27 (NR) and 34 years (WC) (Table 4).
+Nationally, males (77%) represented the group with the highest rates for MA admissions compared to females (23%), increasing from 17% in 2023b; this trend has been sustained for the last few reporting periods.
+Males were also in the majority for MA admissions regionally, ranging from 60% in the WC to 87% in the GT and EC respectively.
+The WC had the highest proportion (40%) of females admitted for MA use compared to other regions.